lape/larsp-website/src/_posts/2022-07-12-ruby-on-rails-docker-production.md

 ---
 layout: post
-title: "Ruby on Rails with Docker in Production"
+title: "Ruby on Rails with Docker in production"
 category: rails
 ---